xiashj2021/AI-Comprehensive-Practice/WebApp/README.md

 # Multimodal Emotion Recognition WebApp

-We analye facial, vocal and textual emotions, using mostly deep learning based approaches.
+We analyze facial, vocal and textual emotions, using mostly deep learning based approaches.
 We deployed a web app using Flask :

 ![image](webapp.png)

-## How to use it ?

-To use the web app :
-- Clone the project locally
-- Go in the WebApp folder
-- Run `$ pip install -r requirements.txt``
-- Launch the app by running `python main.py`
-- Go to http://127.0.0.1:5000/ (or follow the link given in your terminal

 ## How does it work ?